JetBrains/teamcity-documentation/topics/perforce.md

 <td>

-Select the character set used on the client computer.
+Select the character set used on the client machine.

 </td></tr><tr>